-Ms Shirley-Anne Gardiner has extensive knowledge and leadership experience involving people and health service delivery models within large complex organisations with fifteen years’ experience in senior and operational leadership and management positions.
+Shirley-Anne has extensive knowledge and leadership experience involving people and health service delivery models within large complex organisations with over fifteen years’ experience in senior and operational leadership and management positions.

 She has been the Executive Director for Toowoomba Hospital since August 2016.
 In this role Shirley-Anne provides single-point accountability for the Toowoomba Hospital, the DDHHS’s largest hospital and main provider of services within the region.

 Shirley-Anne has previously held leadership roles including Operations Manager of Palmerston North Hospital (MidCentral Health), a 350-bed regional hospital in New Zealand and also Executive Director, Population Health and Engagement for the Darling Downs South West Queensland Medicare Local.